Petit Bateau: The bodysuit

 It was by observing the special armholes of T-shirts worn by American soldiers, who could put on their underwear without taking off their helmets, that Petit Bateau invented its first baby bodysuits in 1950, designed for ease and practicality.
 The Valton family devised a new way of putting on children's clothes: over the head, thanks to a more oval neckline.
 In 1980 the Valton family continued to revisit the traditional bodysuit for babies by creating the first model with press stud closure between the legs to further facilitate the dressing and movement of toddlers.

 Materials

 Terry velours was born in 1960 in the Petit Bateau workshops.
 It is mainly used for children's pyjamas for its qualities of thermal insulation.

 Terry cloth bouclette, also mainly used by Petit Bateau for pyjamas or for bathing accessories and childcare items, has a soft feel and offers a high level of wearing comfort.

-In 1970 the emblematic pinstripe cotton of the brand appeared.
-This completely new two-thread knitting required special knitting machines to create a thousand metres per kilogram.
-It is recognizable by the delicacy of its pattern, associated with the world of childhood.
+In 1970, the brand introduced a pinstripe cotton fabric made using two-thread knitting process that required specialized machinery.
+The fabric used approximately 1,000 metres of yarn per kilogram and became associated with the brand's children's clothing.

 In 1990 the warmth of wool yarn was added to the softness of cotton when Petit Bateau created a new wool and cotton fabric that combined the properties of both materials, softness and warmth, designed to protect children from their outside environment.